EMT Program Requirements

 Complete the EMT Application

 Once you have submitted your application, you cannot make changes.
-If you did not attach a document, you will need to complete another application.
+If you did not attach the required/applicable documentation, you will need to complete another application.

 Applicants will be emailed AFTER the application deadline date with interview information/time.
 Fire Academy students are not required to interview.
-COMMUNICATION WILL BE SENT TO YOUR COLLIN EMAIL ONLY!
+Communication on next steps will be sent to you via email.

 Step Seven: